aybun/ostep-code-in-zig/README.md

 # Note
 This is a work-in-progress.
 The code only works on linux.
-For windows, you need to run in WSL.
+For windows, you need to run on WSL.

 # Dependencies